wireless-broadband-alliance/wba-openroaming-portal/README.md

 ```

 ## 📞 Contact and Support
-If you have any problems installing or using the OpenRoaming Provisioning Portal, please feel free to contact us via email:
+If you have any problems installing or using the OpenRoaming Provisioning Portal, please feel free to contact us via email our to open an issue on this repository:
 - **Email**: creative@tetrapi.pt

 Please don't hesitate to reach out to us for any assistance you may need.